mohamim360/academic-management/README.md

-# Frontend Application for Academic Management System
+# **Academic Management System (Frontend)**

-This repository contains the frontend implementation for the Academic Management System.
-This system is designed to provide role-based management for **administrators**, **faculty**, and **students** in an educational institution.
-It enables streamlined workflows such as user and course management, academic scheduling, and course registration.
+This repository contains the frontend implementation for the Academic Management System, designed to streamline workflows for **administrators**, **faculty**, and **students** in an educational institution.
+It enables role-based management for user and course administration, academic scheduling, and course registration.

 ---